Assessment and Plans

 In addition, on Oct.
 19, 2011, the Colorado State Board of Health passed the Core Public Health Services – New Rule.
 This rule requires local public health agencies to deliver or assure that core public health services are provided to the community and it also requires the agency to complete a Public Community Health Improvement Planning process every five years.

 Community Health Assessment

 Every five years health departments are required to complete a Community Health Assessment (CHA).
 The assessment provides an overview of the current health status of our counties in order to strategically inform and prioritize the health issues we address, with our local partners, as your health department.
-The COVID-19 pandemic has undoubtedly impacted us all; in order to strategically inform and assist the prioritization of health issues in Adams County, Tri-County Health Department completed a county-specific CHA ahead of the five-year cycle.
+The COVID-19 pandemic has undoubtedly impacted us all; in 2022, in order to strategically inform and assist the prioritization of health issues in Adams County, Tri-County Health Department completed a county-specific CHA ahead of the five-year cycle.